captbaritone/webamp/docs/usage.md

 ### `renderWhenReady(domNode)`

-Webamp will wait until it has fetch the skin and fully parsed it, and then render itself into a new DOM node at the end of the `<body>` tag.
+Webamp will wait until it has fetched the skin and fully parsed it, and then render itself into a new DOM node at the end of the `<body>` tag.

 If a `domNode` is passed, Webamp will place itself in the center of that DOM node.